-Sometimes family members, including brothers, sisters, parents, children (18 years or older), uncles, aunts, cousins, a spouse or a close friend may want to donate a kidney.
+Sometimes, family members, including brothers, sisters, parents, children (18 years or older), uncles, aunts, cousins, or a spouse or close friend, may want to donate a kidney.

-This person is called a "living donor".
-The donor must be in good health, well acquainted with the transplant, and able to give consent for the kidney donation.
+This person is called a "living donor," as the donor must be in good health, well-informed about transplantation, and able to give consent for a kidney donation.

-note: For a foreign patient coming from outside Turkey, the donor must be a family member up to the fourth degree.
-Where it is not possible to obtain a kidney from a foreign person for the donor.
+Note: For a foreign patient coming from outside Turkey, the donor must be a family member up to the fourth degree, as it is not possible to obtain a kidney from a foreign person for the donor.

-A deceased donor's kidney comes from a brain-dead person.
-It allows organ donation for transplantation at the time of death and families are allowed to provide such permission.
+A deceased donor kidney comes from a brain dead person.
+Organ donation for transplantation is permitted at the time of death and families are allowed to provide such permission.